Mukesh K. Singhmar

 Startup Marketing Strategy

-What you need is a plan that will help you identify your key demographics, marketing channels that work for you, help you gain an edge over your competitors, and other such necessary aspects.
-In this blog, I am going to talk about how you can come up with such a plan and what options you have at your disposal to make your startup a success.
+You need a plan to help you identify your key demographics, marketing channels that work for you, help you gain an edge over your competitors, and other necessary aspects.
+In this blog, I will discuss how you can devise such a plan and your options to make your startup successful.

 Develop a strategy

 The first and foremost thing you need to do is create a strategy.
 Start with setting up goals for the initial phase of your business.
-This way, you will have a clear direction in mind, and you can align the tasks accordingly.
+This way, you will have a clear direction in mind and can align the tasks accordingly.
 Additionally, you will have something concrete to get all the employees on the same page.
-Shooting in the dark may give you a couple of lucky chances, but in the long run, a plan is always the way to go forward.
+Shooting in the dark may give you several lucky chances, but a plan is always the way to go forward in the long run.

 By figuring out the numbers you need to achieve to get on a good run for your money, you can also see which channels to emphasize.
-More precisely, you’ll know where you need to spend the most money and what to prioritize.
+You’ll know where to spend the most money and what to prioritize.
 This brings us to the matter of budget.

 Understand your audience and see where you fit in the market

-Before you even think about getting started with marketing your product, you need to have a clear and concise idea of your audience.
-The reason why it is so important is that if you understand your key demographics, you will be able to target them in the right manner.
+Before you even think about marketing your product, you must have a clear and concise idea of your audience.
+It is so important because if you understand your key demographics, you will be able to target them correctly.

 Studies show that 54% of consumers want to see more video content from a brand or business they support

 Another thing you have to pay attention to is the market and the industry.
-Get an accurate sense of how your competitors are performing, what tactics they are using to target their audience base.
-And before, know what the competition is like- are you up against a saturated market or does it have scope for you to make your place in it?
-Are the majority of your competitors established or are you competing with other startups?
-These questions are important to consider and will help you learn where your focus should be.
+Get an accurate sense of your competitors’ performance and tactics to target their audience base.
+And before, know what the competition is like- are you up against a saturated market, or does it have scope for you to make your place in it?
+Are most of your competitors established, or are you competing with other startups?
+These questions are essential to consider and will help you learn where your focus should be.

 Content creation

 Now, this is an important one.
-You essentially need your website to be a hub of educational and informative content.
+You need your website to be an educational and informative content hub.
 Believe me when I say that prospects highly value good content.
 Although not everyone who comes to your blog will convert into a client, that won’t be because of the inefficiency of this channel.

-Make sure to use search engine optimization (SEO) and keyword tools like Ahrefs, as they’ll ensure that you are writing about the right topics.
-See what kind of content your competitors are churning out and why is that content ranking.
-It’ll be some time before your blogs start ranking organically, however you can use paid ads or social media until then.
-Do keep in mind to create quality content that can be easily understood.
+Use search engine optimization (SEO) and keyword tools like Ahrefs to ensure you write about suitable topics.
+See what kind of content your competitors are churning out and why that content is ranking.
+It’ll be some time before your blogs start ranking organically.
+However, you can use paid ads or social media until then.
+Remember that quality content that is easy to understand should be created.

 Content creation

-Channels like blogs also help you get a subscriber list.
-You can keep engaging these visitors through a weekly or fortnightly newsletter and if they show further intent, marketing nurture emails can be used for targeting them.
+Channels like blogs also help you build a subscriber list.
+You can engage these visitors through a weekly or fortnightly newsletter, and if they show further intent, you can target them with marketing nurture emails.

-Other than blogs, you can also create gated content like eBooks, guides, white papers, and industry reports.
-This will help you get information about visitors, post which you can start nurturing them.
-When you have established a name in the industry, webinars and podcasts are sure great channels to grow your engagement further with your audience.
-These channels help you create thought-leadership content which can strengthen your position in your niche.
+Besides blogs, you can create gated content like eBooks, guides, white papers, and industry reports.
+This will help you get information about visitors, after which you can start nurturing them.
+When you have established a name in the industry, webinars and podcasts are great channels to grow your engagement further with your audience.
+These channels help you create thought-leadership content, which can strengthen your position in your niche.

 Companies create a broad range of different videos.
 42% mostly use live action video, 33% primarily use animated videos and 15% mainly use screen recorded videos.